CV Writing Tips for Studying Abroad

 Academic CV/Resume Writing Tips for Studying Abroad

-• Academic Performance and Background: Though briefly but importantly about the institutions attended and the GPA scored.
+• Academic Performance and Background: Though briefly but importantly about the institutions attended and the GPA scored in each grade or degree.

-• Work or Internship Experience: This acts as an added advantage if mentioned in a CV and also if the applicant holds some experience.
+• Work or Internship Experience: This acts as an added advantage if mentioned in a CV for students, and also if the applicant holds some experience.

 • Projects Worked on: Research projects or projects that are relevant in context to academics can leave a good impression on the assessor about the applicant.

-• Skills: Those who have the technical know-how can definitely mention their skills in their academic CV.
+• Skills: Those who have the technical know-how can definitely mention their skills in their academic CV for study abroad.

 • Extracurricular Activities: Sports or social service is definitely an added advantage for students with these experiences and applying abroad for higher education.

-While preparing your resume, you must remember that a resume is not an autobiography and should not be approached in that way.
-You must treat your resume as a comprehensive and focused reference to your academic history, delivered responsibilities, achievements, and academic and professional skills.
+Before you start preparing this document, you must remember that a resume or cv for students is not an autobiography and should not be approached in that way.
+You must treat your resume as a comprehensive and focused reference to your academic history, including responsibilities, achievements, and academic and professional skills.
 Finally, the font, font size, spacing, alignment, and the like, should be appropriate.
 More importantly, there is a standard format that an academic resume follows, which you should keep in mind.

 Score Predictor